TheLostLambda/acs/README.md

 Currently, this program requires a rooted Android device to pull the message database.

 ## Todo
-* Add command line interface
-* Update docstrings
-* Convert animated webp to gif images
+* Convert animated webp to gif images (or just cry and use Chromium)

 ## Reverse Engineering
 * Database located at: `/data/data/com.google.android.apps.fireball/databases/fireball.db`